prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ### The Extreme Budget Gamer ($400)

-This PC gives you an outstanding bang for your buck, playing the newest titles in 1080p resolution.
+This cheap gaming PC gives you an outstanding bang for your buck, playing the newest titles in 1080p resolution.
 Harnessing the power of price to performance, it will maximize your gaming experience for $400.

 [$400 Gaming PC](/budget-pcs/400/){: .big-button}

 ### The Perfect Balance ($500)
 ![500 pc](/img/case/nzxt s340.png "NZXT S340 (White)"){: .img-right .img-small}

 The secret to building a great gaming computer is finding the perfect balance of price and performance.
 With this build, you receive just that.
+This is the best cheap gaming PC $500 can buy.

 On a budget, $500 is often the amount of money that I recommend people spend.